BenjaminCarpenter480/bcarpentlab-notes/_posts/2025-10-03--How_to_use_Gnome_Remote_Desktop_for_Headless_login.md

 tags: [gnome, gnome-remote-desktop, rdp, xrdp, remote-access, headless]     # TAG names should always be lowercase
 ---

-# How to use Gnome Remote Desktop for Headless login

 If you just want to plug a machine into power and network and then create a Remote Desktop Protocol connection (RDP) to it without a monitor attached, GNOME's built‑in Remote Desktop can do that.
 GNOME Remote Desktop (GRD) is emerging as a native solution, moving beyond external tools like XRDP.
 My exploration into GRD below focused on its potential as a built-in RDP solution.
 This guide walks you through setting it up from the command line for remote login, focusing on the user experience and key considerations.

 ## What you'll get